 If you have been injured or lost a loved one as a result of suspected cauda equine malpractice, LawMD’s misdiagnosis lawyers stand ready to provide experienced and aggressive legal representation.
 Many of our attorneys are also licensed physicians.
 This rich combination of knowledge and experience allows us to promptly determine what happened and whether medical mistakes were made.
 We aggressively pursue compensation that can help pay for medical expenses, lost income, pain and suffering, loss of relationship, and funeral expenses.

-Please give us a call at (888) 695-2963 or contact us online for a free consultation with a CES misdiagnosis attorney.
+Please give us a call at (888) 695-2963 or contact us online for a free consultation with our CES misdiagnosis attorneys.